-The interactive database at http://nces.ed.gov/nationsreportcard/naepdata/ includes student, teacher, and school variables for all participating states and other jurisdictions, the nation, and the four regions.
-Data tables are also available for each jurisdiction, with all background questions cross-tabulated with the major demographic variables.
+The interactive database at http://nces.ed.gov/nationsreportcard/naepdata/ includes student, teacher, and school variables for all participating districts, the nation, and public schools in large cities.
+Data tables are also available for districts, with all contextual questions cross-tabulated with the major demographic variables.
 Users can design and create tables and can perform tests of statistical significance at this website.